billkarsh/SpikeGLX/Markdown/Firmware_Help.md

 ### OneBoxes

-You do not need to manually update OneBox Firmware.
+There is a device driver for OneBox, but you do not need to manually update OneBox Firmware.
+The following pertains only to PXIe devices.

 ### Dual Boot Images